Large Tunable Thermoelectric Effects in Superconducting Spin Valves with Commercially Available Materials: Experimental results

+In order to perform thermoelectric response measurements, we induce temperature gradients across the junctions by controlling the power dissipated by a light emitting diode (LED) placed above them.
+This creates an inward heat flux on the top surface of the samples that can be tuned by biasing the LED at different voltages $V_{LED}$.
+We estimate the temperature profile and the total temperature difference $\Delta{T}$ across the heterostructure by solving the heat diffusion equation in a one-dimensional model that approximates our samples \cite{supplemental}.
+We note that the estimated values of $\Delta{T}$ are in the order of $0.1-0.2$~K, which indicates that the device could operate in slightly nonlinear regime in measurements with a base temperature of 0.3 K.In the absence of applied current ($I=0$), the TE voltage $\Delta{V}$ generated under a given $\Delta{T}$ is obtained by subtracting the background voltage signal from the voltage measured under heating (see \cite{supplemental} for the discussion of the origin of the background TE signal).

-\Cref{Fig2}(a) presents our main experimental observation: a substantial (over $10\times$) change in the TE voltage between the AP and P alignments of the ferromagnetic electrodes.
-The Seebeck coefficient for the parallel alignment, calculated based on numerically evaluated temperature gradients~\cite{supplemental}, reaches a considerable value of approximately $100~\mu$V/K. The strong magnetic field dependence of the TE signal disappears above $T_c$.
-Remarkably, as the magnetic field decreases and the magnetic configuration transitions from the P to AP state, the TE signal changes relatively smoothly.
-In contrast, the transition from AP to P with increasing in-plane magnetic field leads to an abrupt increase in the TE response, accompanied by a subtle but reproducible ``overshoot'' effect manifested as a peak followed by an immediate drop, shown in detail in \Cref{Fig2}(b).
-As discussed below, this peak may correspond to a rapid change in the magnetization configuration of the F electrodes due to the combined effects of macrospin rotation and domain wall formation and displacement.
-Magnetoresistance measurements [\Cref{Fig2}(c)] performed during the TE experiments further support this abrupt transition in the magnetization configuration when the P state is reached from the AP state, albeit without the distinct ``overshoot'' in the MR signal.
-We observe that the MR remains qualitatively similar above and below $T_C$, but it increases by approximately a factor of three in the superconducting state.
-This indicates that the spin signal is more effectively transferred between the two Fe electrodes through the 40 nm thick V layer when vanadium enters the superconducting state, which is possibly due to the generation of superconducting spin-triplet states \cite{martinez_prb_20, GonzalezRuano2020}. \Cref{Fig2}(d) illustrates the TE response as a function of the temperature gradient at various fixed magnetic fields, color-coded to correspond with the MR plot in \Cref{Fig2}(c), confirming a strong dependence of the TE response with the magnetic state of the junctions.
+\Cref{Fig2}(a) presents our main experimental observation: a substantial (over $10\times$) change in $\Delta{V}$ between the AP and P alignments of the ferromagnetic electrodes.
+The Seebeck coefficient for the parallel alignment, calculated based on the estimated temperature gradients, reaches a value of approximately $100~\mu$V/K~\cite{supplemental}.
+The strong magnetic field dependence of the TE signal disappears above $T_c$.
+The data shown in Figure \ref{Fig2} corresponds to an upward sweep of the external in-plane magnetic field.
+Starting from the most negative $H$, as its magnitude decreases and the magnetic configuration transitions from the P to AP state, the TE signal changes relatively smoothly.
+In contrast, the transition from AP to P in the positive $H$ branch leads to an abrupt increase in the TE response, accompanied by a subtle but reproducible ``overshoot'' effect manifested as a peak followed by an immediate drop, shown in detail in \Cref{Fig2}(b).

+Magnetoresistance (MR) measurements performed during the TE experiments are shown in \Cref{Fig2}(c).
+Resistance $R$ is measured at a bias of $V\sim5$~mV under each value of applied in-plane magnetic field $H$ in thermal equilibrium before heating the junction with the LED.
+We define the magnetic field dependent MR as: